 - Try these self-esteem-boosting activities with your child and help them build a clearer picture of why they are such a brilliant young person

 - Talk regularly about the things they and their friends are interested in.
 What are the latest trends?
-Do they recognise that what’s on the inside is as important as what’s on the outside?
+Do they recognize that what’s on the inside is as important as what’s on the outside?

 - Encourage your daughter or son to talk to their friends about these issues.
 Help them find ways to celebrate the unique things they admire in each other that aren’t just about looks

 When it comes to your body, love the one you're with